 - Measure ½ cup: Measure out ½ cup of white distilled vinegar.

-- Add to machine: For a normal cycle, use white vinegar as you would your normal detergent.
+- Add to the machine: For a regular cycle, use white vinegar as you would your regular detergent.
 For a rinse cycle, add the ½ cup of vinegar to the fabric softener dispenser or directly into the machine.

 For removing stains or whitening clothes, try this: